Aizmik/FronEndDev-in-30-days/README.md

 Want to say don't worry but I spend such a small amount of time compared to amount of knowledge that I should recieve. anyway. bye : )

+## Day 9

+My code also looks bad.
+100% should work on it, best practices or something like that would definately help.